-At The Recovery Village Palm Beach at Baptist Health, we want to ensure that anyone who needs addiction treatment can access high-quality rehab — whether or not they have insurance.
+At The Recovery Village Palm Beach at Baptist Health Drug and Alcohol Rehab, we want to ensure that anyone who needs addiction treatment can access high-quality rehab — whether or not they have insurance.
 We know that paying for rehab can seem overwhelming, but this short-term cost is an investment in your future.

-The Recovery Village Palm Beach at Baptist Health offers a simplified insurance verification process so that you can get the treatment you deserve when you need it most.
+The Recovery Village Palm Beach at Baptist Health Drug and Alcohol Rehab offers a simplified insurance verification process so that you can get the treatment you deserve when you need it most.
 Because insurance coverage and benefits can be challenging to navigate, our representatives will gladly help you understand the details of your policy or help you find other options for treatment if you don’t have insurance.

 Verify Your Insurance Online

 To verify whether your insurance covers rehab, call your insurance company’s toll-free line (the phone number should be on the back of your card) or use our benefits checker.
 With our free and confidential insurance verification tool, you can calculate your in- and out-of-network deductibles, coinsurance percentages and out-of-pocket maximums in just seconds.

 To check your coverage, fill out the form below and one of our representatives will reach out to you to further explain your benefits.
 Our dedicated intake department can review your benefits and pre-determine your coverage.

 We accept most major American insurance providers (except programs like Medicaid and Medicare) to help as many people as possible access treatment.
 Use The Recovery Village Palm Beach at Baptist Health Drug and Alcohol Rehab’s insurance verification tool to see if your insurance is accepted, or contact a representative to check your insurance.